zlogic/mendix-docs/content/en/docs/control-center/people/members.md

 ## Introduction

-The **Members** page allows you to manage active, deactivated, and external members of your company.
+The **Members** page in Control Center allows you to manage active, deactivated, and external members of your company.

 ## Active and Deactivated Members {#active-deactive-members}